Pikes Peak International Raceway: International Speedway Corporation

-Current races
+Series and Races

 On December 6, 2012, USAC announced that PPIR would be on the 2013 USAC Traxxas Silver Crown Series schedule.
 Pikes Peak International Raceway would host the richest event in SRL Southwest Tour history as announced on April 23, 2013.
-PPIR also hosts regional club road course races such as the National Auto Sport Association (NASA) and SCCA as well as local enthusiast events such as track days, drifting events, and car shows.

-PPIR currently hosts the largest autocross racing series in the Rocky Mountain Region, PPIR Time Attack.
-The series consists of 8-10 races per year on varying courses on the infield of the track.
-Courses run from 40 seconds to 1min 5 secs with competitors taking five runs to best their times.
+PPIR previously held the largest autocross racing series in the Rocky Mountain Region, PPIR Time Attack.
+The series consisted of 8-10 races per year on varying courses on the infield of the track.
+Courses ran from 40 seconds to 1 minute 5 seconds with competitors taking five runs to best their times.
 The series is based on weight to power and drivetrain classes, including front wheel drive, rear wheel drive, all-wheel drive and a XX class for non-conforming cars or non-street-legal cars.

+Track closure

+On May 19, 2026, it was announced that the 2026 racing season was the final year for the track, as the property is planned for mixed-use redevelopment.